-This article contains steps and best practices for rewiring the brain for spiritual transformation and conscious evolution so you can be the person you want to be and create the life you want by design, not default.
+This article contains steps and best practices for rewiring the brain for spiritual transformation and conscious evolution so you can be the person you want to be, live your purpose, and create the life you want by design, not default.

 Do you ever feel discouraged because you know you are not living up to your full spiritual potential, that you are a hearer of the Word but not a doer?
 That your old ways win out?
 If so, you are not alone.
 Mankind has been struggling with dual natures since time immemorial.
 The good news is that you can rewire your brain to upgrade your mind.
 You can choose to activate the best parts of all aspects of human nature and bring less desirable aspects of your nature under control.
 If this were not so, the spiritual masters would never have asked it of us.